tudelft3d/geogeeks/docs/c++/vcpkgwindows.md

-# Using vcpkg with Visual Studio & CLion
+# Windows: vcpkg with Visual Studio & CLion

 ## Why an alternative solution?